YacovKopel/OneStopShop/README.md

 # OneStopShop

 ## Project Status:
 Version Number: 1.0

-## description:
+## Description:

-The Marketplace is designed to make it easier for Users and companies to Trade/Sell One-Click Apps with a community Marketplacee.
+The Marketplace is designed to make it easier for Users and companies to create a personalized store. where they can add products to their store and then post the products they choose to the marketplace for th public to buy.
+User can also shop the MArketplace to purchase items as well.
 <img src="./public/image/login.png" alt="login page" height=300 width=300>
 <img src="./public/image/marketplace.png" alt="marketplace" height=300 width=300>
 <img src="./public/image/my store.png" alt="my store" height=300 width=300>